 Machinists along with tool and die makers set up and operate a wide variety of computer-controlled and mechanically controlled machine tools to produce precision metal parts, instruments and tools.
 100% employment and continuing education rate - 89% are employed; 11% continued their education.
 Graduates may enter directly into the technology management BBA degree program at Alfred State.
+Machine Tool Technology labs are housed in the state-of-the-art Sustainable and Advanced Manufacturing Center.

 Employment opportunities include but not limited to CNC programmers, CNC machinists, CNC engineers, tool and die makers, machine setters and operators.
 The median annual wage for machinists and tool and die makers is $42,110*.